Instead I like to make my own targets for the year.

 The year started well.
 I achieved a distinction for my MA in Creative Writing.
 My Imagined Dialogue was published on the Daphne du Maurier website and I’d booked myself on several events to enable me to meet my targets – Fowey Festival, a Jerico Writers event in York and Budleigh Salterton Literary Festival

 Autumn 2019 and I’d encouraged a friend to take part in NANOWRIMO – I should support her by participating again myself.
-Journaling had sown seeds and I completed 50k words of my new novel (working title – My Brother’s Dominatrix)
+Journaling had sown seeds and I completed 50k words of my new novel (My Brother’s Dominatrix)

 December and Christmas were hectic so it was January before I got back into regular novel writing.
 My targets for 2019 (to get my work out there and publish my first novel) had to roll into 2020.

-And what a good start.
-I’ve completed a first draft of my novel The Travelling Philanthropist #timeslip.
+And I’ve made a good start.
+I’ve completed a first draft of my time slip novel The Travelling Philanthropist.
 I’ve had a short story published by Shooter literary magazine and I’m working to improve my social media presence.

-I shall be documenting my journey to #selfpublishing (see my #Indiepublishing page on this blog).
-Of course there are excellent resources already out there on the subject – David Gaughran Jerico Writers to name but two.
-But I’ll be giving you a breakdown of the key steps in my journey, along with the pitfalls – I’m sure there’ll be plenty.
+I shall be documenting my journey to publishing in blog posts.
+Of course there are excellent resources already out there on the subject – David Gaughran and Jerico Writers to name but two.
+But I’ll be giving you a breakdown of the key steps in my personal journey, along with the pitfalls (I’m sure there’ll be plenty).
 So watch this space.